James Blish: After Such Knowledge (1958–1971)

 Blish continued to rework older stories, and did so for one of his best known works, A Case of Conscience (1958).
 The novel originated as a novella, originally published in an issue of If, in 1953.
 The story follows a Jesuit priest, Ramon Ruiz-Sanchez, who visits the planet Lithia as a technical member of an expedition.
 While on the planet they discover a race of bipedal reptilians that have perfected morality in what Ruiz-Sanchez says is "the absence of God", and theological complications ensue.
 The book is one of the first major works in the genre to explore religion and its implications.
-It was the first of a series including Doctor Mirabilis (1964) -- during whose preparatory research Blish taught himself Latin, to assist reading historic documents [cite: personal conversations with JB] -- and the two-part story Black Easter (1968) and The Day After Judgment (1971).
+It was the first of a series including Doctor Mirabilis (1964) and the two-part story Black Easter (1968) and The Day After Judgment (1971).
 The latter two were collected as The Devil's Day (1980).
-An omnibus of all four entries in the series was published by Legend in 1991, titled After Such Knowledge (a reference to T.S.Eliot: "After such knowledge, what forgiveness?" [cite: personal conversations with JB]).
+An omnibus of all four entries in the series was published by Legend in 1991, titled After Such Knowledge.

 A Case of Conscience won the 1959 Hugo Award for Best Novel, and was collected as part of Library of America's omnibus American Science Fiction: Five Classic Novels 1956-1958.